clarkt3/llm-prompts/README.md

     # Note:

     '''
      AutoGPT might write files to a different folder for you than it does for me.
      If you can't find the files AutoGPT says it's creating, go open up your .env file, find the section labelled ## RESTRICT_TO_WORKSPACE and look at the filepath listed there (example: ./data/agents/<agent_id>/workspace).
 That's where AutoGPT is saving your files.
     '''
+    # First Prompt for AutoGPT:

+    '''
+    Create a basic "Hello World" HTML website with a blue background and orange text
+    '''

+    # Input Required

+    '''
+    AutoGPT asks if I want to ensure the website is accessible by following web accessibility guidelines
+    '''
+    # Y is entered for Yes

+    # Response:

+    '''
+    Note: All fiiles/directories created by this age can be found inside its workspace
+    at: /app/data/agents/WebDesignGPT-5fca6325/workspace
+    '''
 ```
 ### Task 2: Python Program - Paindrome Checker
 ### Task 3: Initalize Your Own Task